Burning coal underground has potential

 "It needs a series of successful demonstrations.
 Despite 50 years of trials no commercial use has been demonstrated.
 Current pilots could result in commercial opportunities within five to seven years."

-Higher energy prices and security fears and in particular advances in drilling — the biggest single cost — were focusing new attention on underground coal gasification (UCG).
+Higher energy prices and security fears, particularly in countries such as the United States that still rely heavily on coal, and in particular advances in drilling — the biggest single cost — were focusing new attention on underground coal gasification (UCG).

-The technology involves injecting air or oxygen into a coal seam, which is burned and heated to produce and then pipe to the surface an energy-rich gas that contains hydrogen, methane and carbon dioxide.
+The technology involves injecting air or oxygen into a coal seam, which is burned and heated to produce and then pipe to the surface an energy-rich gas that contains hydrogen, methane and carbon dioxide, and according to one report CO2 capture is possible for commercial coal generation under certain designs.

-The gas could be burned to produce electricity or liquefied and turned into a liquid carbon fuel.
-Alternatively, the hydrogen could be separated for a transport fuel or used by the oil refining industry.
+The gas could be burned to produce electricity or liquefied and turned into a liquid carbon fuel that, according to some, shows how coal can be green in limited contexts.

 "We believe strongly that UCG is the next frontier for us," said Dzung Nguyen from Canada's Alberta Energy Research Institute.